techthehood/notes/mongoDB/mongoDB install unknown.md

 ## 4. Ensure the location of the binaries is in the PATH variable.
 The MongoDB binaries are in the bin/ directory of the archive.
 To ensure that the binaries are in your PATH, you can modify your PATH.

-For example, you can add the following line to your shell’s rc file (e.g. ~/.bashrc):
+For example, you can add the following line to your shellï¿½s rc file (e.g. ~/.bashrc):
 ```

 	export PATH=<mongodb-install-directory>/bin:$PATH